Izzilab/MatriCom-analyses/CS/README.md

 ```

 ### Set-up
-Set working directory (work dir) to desired file path, such as the current folder, for example.
+Set working directory (work dir) to desired file path, such as the current folder.
 All files downloaded or created by the script will appear in one of the three folders specified after it.
 Checksums for downloaded files can be found in [md5sum.txt](./md5sum.txt).
 ```R
 work.d <- setwd(".")
 dln.d <- paste0(work.d, "/", "downloaded")